zguo0525/API-Pack/src/PIPELINE_INSTRUCTIONS.md

 ## Step 0: Data Collection
-It is up to API owners to make publicly available [OpenAPI](https://www.openapis.org/) specifications.
-If API owners want users to have access to their OpenAPI specification files, they most likely refernce them on their API documentation.

 To build our dataset, we used [OpenAPI](https://www.openapis.org/) specification files publicly available from four sources:

 - [IBM API Hub](https://developer.ibm.com/apis/)